It's a call for our time.

 -

-Receive the Congregational Antiracism Quotient Survey to help your faith community gauge where you are in your antiracism journey today and what your next steps might be.
+Receive the Congregational Antiracism Survey (free) to help your faith community gauge where you are in your antiracism journey today and what your next steps might be.